-Use a Lab-Grown Diamond
+Use a Lab Grown Diamond

-Lab diamonds are physically, chemically, and structurally identical to mined diamonds.
-The major differences are that, unlike mined diamonds, lab diamonds are totally eco-friendly, and have essentially zero chance of being used to finance conflict worldwide.
+The only significant differences are, unlike mined diamonds, lab diamonds are eco-friendly and have zero chance of being used to finance conflict worldwide.
 They’re just one way to feel good about the diamond engagement rings you buy!

-Another plus to purchasing lab-grown diamonds is that they are competitively priced and can cost anywhere from 20-30% less than mined diamonds.
+Another plus to purchasing lab-grown diamonds for your engagement ring is that they are competitively priced and can cost anywhere from 20-40% less than mined diamonds.

 Go with a Unique Diamond Shape

-Classic engagement rings are centered around the magnificent and breathtaking diamond.
-But while round diamonds, princess diamonds, and emerald diamonds are among the most commonly used in engagement rings, they’re certainly not your only options.
-After all, diamonds come in a variety of shapes.
-Here are a few that are trending in the world of alternative engagement rings:
+Classic diamond engagement rings are centered around the magnificent and breathtaking diamond.
+But, while round diamonds, princess diamonds, and emerald diamonds are among the most commonly used in engagement rings, they’re certainly not your only options for your center stone.

-Strikingly oblong and undeniably eye-catching, marquise diamonds are football-shaped gemstones that feature 58 facets.
-Their elliptical contour makes them appear larger than most other diamonds of the same carat weight.
-Additionally, marquise diamonds have a lengthening effect, making the fingers they’re worn on seem longer and thinner.
-And, because marquise diamonds use the brilliant cut, their shine is almost unmatched.
+Strikingly oblong and undeniably eye-catching, marquise diamond football-shaped gemstones feature 58 facets.
+Their elliptical contour makes them appear larger than most other diamonds of the same carat weight, so they’ll be a wonderful flash of the diamond as a center stone.

 Heart-shaped and pear-shaped diamonds feature a rounded cleft — creating a unique heart shape.
-Heart diamonds are some of the most modern options, while also being rare enough that your ring will be more likely to stand out from the crowd.
+They are some of the most modern options while also being rare enough that your ring will be more likely to stand out from the crowd.

 Make the Setting Your Own

 Of course, you can always go with the classic prong setting that is timeless and simple.
 Or you can use your setting to highlight things such as your beloved’s favorite flower.
 Maybe a setting in the shape of a crown could provide a daily reminder of just how special your loved one is.

 Think Outside the Box